AdaCore/gnatstudio/docs/users_guide/tools.rst

 show GNATtest-related contextual menu entries.

-Pointing to a source file containing the library package declaration, you have an option called *Generate unit test setup for <file>* that will generate the harness for this single package.
+Pointing to a source file containing the library package declaration, you have an option called *GNATtest/Generate unit test setup for <file>* that will generate the harness for this single package.

-From a project contextual menu (:ref:`The_Project_View`), you have an option *Generate unit test setup for <project>* that will generate the harness for the project.
-An option *Generate unit test setup for <project> and subprojects* will generate harness for whole hierarchy of projects.
-If harness project already exists, an option "Open harness project" will switch GPS to harness project.
+From a project contextual menu (:ref:`The_Project_View`), you have an option *GNATtest/Generate unit test setup for <project>* that will generate the harness for the project.
+An option *GNATtest/Generate unit test setup for <project> recursive* will generate harness for whole hierarchy of projects.
+If harness project already exists, an option "GNATtest/Open harness project" will switch GPS to harness project.

 While harness project is opened it's easy to navigate from tested routine to test code and back.
-Pointing to name of tested routine provides options *Go to test case*, *Go to test setup* and *Go to test teardown*.
+Pointing to name of tested routine provides options *GNATtest/Go to test case*, *GNATtest/Go to test setup* and *GNATtest/Go to test teardown*.
-From contextual menu for source file of test case or setup/teardown, you have an option called *Go to <routine>* to go to tested routine.
+From contextual menu for source file of test case or setup/teardown, you have an option called *GNATtest/Go to <routine>* to go to tested routine.

 Project Properties
 ------------------